Our teensy entryway used to be a master illusion: impossibly small but concealing a mountain of stuff.

 , and (most recently) piles of missing toys and books

-that our younger kiddo kept stashing down here then crying about losing!
+that our younger kiddo kept stashing down here then forgetting and crying about losing!

-Now we keep space for shoes (with a reminder to remove) and a coat rack!
+Now we only keep guests’ shoes (with a reminder to remove) and a coat rack in this space.

 Did you notice that 3-light wall fixture

 ?!
 It’s new.
-Our wall sconce has always been off-center, and it has always driven me nuts.
+Our wall sconce has always been off-center, and it’s always driven me nuts.

-I decided to shift it over 4” to where it belonged, and it turns out that my neighbor’s junction box is perfectly centered (and perfectly in the way).
+I decided to shift the connection box over 4” to where it belonged, and it turns out that my neighbor’s junction box is perfectly centered (and perfectly in the way).

 Problem 4.
 Wavy corners for wallpapering

-Once I solved the light fixture issue, it was time to wallpaper!
+Once I had a solution for the fixture issue, it was time to wallpaper!
 This cheerful print is called “Whispers of Chinoiserie” from GiffyWalls.

-You’d think the process would be easier by my fourth time installing peel-and-stick wallpaper… (downstairs bathroom in 2022, then our master bedroom and a little project in our office loft in 2023, then the utility room in 2024, and now here)!
-It’s not.
+You’d think the process would be easier by my fourth time installing peel-and-stick wallpaper… (bathroom in 2022, master + office loft in 2023, utility room in 2024, and now here)… It’s not.

 Getting around (wavy, uneven) corners is still the absolute worst.
-I abandoned the effort for a day after making it through the first corner (of three!).
+I wanted to abandon the effort after the first corner (of three!).

 Finally, I tried to make the stairwell less… imposing / prison-y